HunterMcGushion/docstr_coverage/README.md

 - _--skipmagic, -m_ - Ignore all magic methods (like `__init__`, and `__str__`)
 - _--skipfiledoc, -f_ - Ignore module docstrings (at the top of files)
+- _--skip-private, -P_ - Ignore private functions (starting with a single underscore)
 - _--exclude=\<regex\>, -e \<regex\>_ - Filepath pattern to exclude from analysis
   _ To exclude the contents of a virtual environment `env` and your `tests` directory, run:
   <br>```\$ docstr-coverage some_project/ -e "env/_|tests/\*"```